federicocestau/GRU-Recurrent-Neural-Networks-A-Smart-Way-to-Predict-Sequences-in-Python/README.md

 Next, the process repeats for timestep t+1, etc., until the recurrent unit processes the entire sequence.

 Now, we will use GRU to create a many-to-many prediction model, which means using a sequence of values to predict the following sequence.
 Note that GRU could also be used in one-to-one (not recommended because it’s not sequence data), many-to-one, and one-to-many setups.

+GRU and LSTM are similar not only in their architecture but also in their predictive ability.
+Hence, it’s up to you to try them both before picking your favourite.